syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/FAQ/How-to-navigate-to-current-date-in-DateTimePicker.md

 ---
 layout: post
 title: Navigate to date | DateTimePickerAdv | WindowsForms | Syncfusion
-description: Learn about How to navigate to current date in DateTimePickerAdv ? support in Syncfusion Windows Forms DateTimePickerAdv(Classic) control and more details.
+description: Learn about How to navigate to current date in Syncfusion Windows Forms DateTimePickerAdv(Classic) control and more details.
 platform: WindowsForms
 control: DateTimePickerAdv
 documentation: ug